 • Set a status listener to receive the results of any procedure invocations that complete after the client interface times out.
-See the following section, Section 3.4.3, "Interpreting Other Errors", for an example of creating a status listener for delayed procedure responses.
+See the following Section 6.5.3, "Writing a Status Listener to Interpret Other Errors" for an example of creating a status listener for delayed procedure responses.

-3.4.3.
-Interpreting Other Errors
+6.5.3.
+Writing a Status Listener to Interpret Other Errors